dra-tu/Java-Music-Player/README.md

-# Java-Musicplayer(jmp)
+# Java-Music-Player (jmp)

-Musicplayer writen in Java for wav files.
+Music player written in Java for wav files.

+## Why
+I wanted to do something whit java and this was the first somewhat useful thing that came to my mind.<br>
+_ps: the idea is from a friend_

 ## Installation
 ### Dependencies
-- java
+- java 21 or newer
-  - build and tested whit java-23
+  - build and tested whit java-21
 ### Download
 Can be found in Releases